Le vent se lève ! … Il faut tenter de vivre !

 Be bright: be daring: be joyful.

-This seemingly classical tricolon urges mindfulnessjin the manner of the now somewhat trite carpe diem [a] (Latin ▸ pick, pluck or gather the day) or laetus in praesens [b] (Latin ▸ joyful in the present moment): perhaps more quietly expressed in the Zen notion of ichigo ichie (期 会 “one moment, one meeting”) — yet the motto was once merely clarere audere, both words being puns on familial surnames, with the later addition of gaudere completing the tricolon: †
+This seemingly classical tricolon evidently urges mindfulness — in the manner of the now somewhat trite carpe diem [a] (Latin ▸ pick, pluck or gather the day) or laetus in praesens [b] (Latin ▸ joyful in the present moment): perhaps more quietly expressed in the Zen notion of ichigo ichie (期 会 “one moment, one meeting”) — yet the motto was once merely clarere audere, a double pun on familial surnames.
+The later felicitous addition of gaudere completed the tricolon:†

 Clarere (Latin) ▸